A multi-charged particle model with local $U(1)_{\mu-\tau}$ to explain muon $g-2$, flavor physics, and possible collider signature: Numerical analysis

 We write the model Lagrangian of Eq.~(\ref{Eq:lag-yukawa}) in FeynRules (v2.3.13) \cite{Alloul:2013bka,Christensen:2008py}.
 We generate the model file for MadGraph5\_aMC@NLO (v2.2.1)~\cite{Alwall:2014hca} using FeynRules.
 Then we calculate the production cross section using the NNPDF23LO1 parton distributions~\cite{Ball:2012cx} with the factorization and renormalization scales at the central $m_T^2$ scale after $k_T$-clustering of the event.
-We have computed the signal cross section of $p p \to Z/\gamma \to \psi^{++} \psi^{--}$, where $p = q, \bar q, \gamma$.
+We have computed the signal cross section of { $p p \to \psi^{++} \psi^{--}$}, where $p = q, \bar q, \gamma$.
 The cross sections are normalised to the 5 flavor scheme.
 The inclusion of the photon PDF increases the signal cross section significantly as the coupling is proportional to the charge of the fermion.
-We plot the the production cross section in Fig.~\ref{fig:cross1} for 13 TeV as well as 27 TeV.
+We plot the the production cross section in Fig.~\ref{fig:cross1} for 13 TeV as well as 27 TeV~\footnote{Production cross section $pp \to s^+ s^-$ is much smaller than that of $\psi^{++} \psi^{--}$ and mass region $M(m_S) < 150$ GeV is still allowed by current experimental constraint~\cite{CMS:2019bfg}.}.

 After showering events in PYTHIA \cite{Sjostrand:2006za}, events are passed through DELPHES~3 \cite{deFavereau:2013fsa} for detector simulation.
 In DELPHES, we choose the isolation cut for leptons to be $\Delta R_{max} = 0.5$, to ensure no hadronic activity inside this isolation cone.
 While generating the events, we kept the min $pT$ for muons to be 6 GeV, and also follow other trigger requirements for the soft muons following \cite{Sirunyan:2018iwl}.
 The tau tagging efficiency is considered to be 0.6 and the misidentification efficiency is 0.01.